 During fiscal 2010, net cash provided by operating activities was \$54.1 million.
 Non-cash items during fiscal 2010 were primarily depreciation and amortization, gain on disposal of assets, stock-based compensation, and deferred income taxes.
 Changes in working capital (excluding cash) and changes in other long term assets and liabilities contributed \$14.2 million of operating cash flow during fiscal 2010.
 Working capital changes that contributed operating cash flow during fiscal 2010 included decreases in accounts receivable and net costs and estimated earnings in excess of billings of \$4.6 million and \$0.8 million, respectively.
 Based on average daily revenue during the applicable quarter, days sales outstanding calculated for accounts receivable, net was 38 days as of July 31, 2010 compared to 39 days of as July 25, 2009.
-Days sales outstanding calculated for costs and estimated earnings in excess of billings, net of billings in excess of costs and estimated earnings, were 23 days as of July 31, 2010 and July 25, 2009.
+Days sales outstanding calculated for costs and estimated earnings in excess of billings in excess of costs and estimated earnings, were 23 days as of July 31, 2010 and July 25, 2009.
 The decrease in combined days sales outstanding for accounts receivable and costs and estimated earnings in excess of billings is due to overall improvement in billing and collection activities and the payment practices of our customers.
 Income taxes provided \$3.3 million as a result of the receipt of fiscal 2009 income tax refunds.
 Working capital changes that used operating cash flow during fiscal 2010 were decreases in other accrued liabilities and accrued insurance claims of \$14.0 million due to a reduced level of operations.
-Additionally, we had decreases in accounts payable of \$1.6 million due to the timing of payments.
-Other uses of working capital included net increases in other current and other non-current assets of \$7.4 million primarily for increased levels of inventory and other prepaid assets.
+Additionally, we had decreases in accounts payable of \$1.6 million primarily for increased levels of inventory and other prepaid assets.